US Stocks Rebound On Tech Earnings, London Hits New Record - UrduPoint

 US Stocks Rebound On Tech Earnings, London Hits New Record

-US stocks rebounded Friday on the back of buoyant big tech earnings while London hit another record peak as investors tracked a series of takeover bids for UK companies
+Buoyant big tech earnings lifted US stocks on Friday while London scaled another peak as investors tracked a series of takeover bids for UK companies

-London, (UrduPoint / Pakistan Point News - 26th Apr, 2024) US stocks rebounded Friday on the back of buoyant big tech earnings while London hit another record peak as investors tracked a series of takeover bids for UK companies.
+London, (UrduPoint / Pakistan Point News - 26th Apr, 2024) Buoyant big tech earnings lifted US stocks on Friday while London scaled another peak as investors tracked a series of takeover bids for UK companies.

-Wall Street opened higher as traders shrugged off official data showing that a key measure of inflation favoured by the US Federal Reserve had accelerated in March.
+The tech heavy Nasdaq led the way mid-session on Wall Street, adding two percent two hours into trading as traders shrugged off official data showing that a key measure of inflation favoured by the US Federal Reserve had accelerated in March.

+The broader-based S&P added 1.1 percent while the Dow was 0.4 percent in the green while major European indices also rose.

 The markets had fallen on Thursday over concerns about spending at Facebook owner Meta and slower-than-expected US economic growth in the first quarter.

-But the mood changed after Microsoft and Google owner Alphabet released forecast-beating earnings after markets closed on Thursday, soothing worries that a tech-fuelled global markets rally may have been overdone.
+But the mood changed after Microsoft and Google owner Alphabet released forecast-beating earnings after markets closed on Thursday, soothing worries that a tech-fuelled global markets rally might have been overdone.

 Shares in Alphabet, which had announced a dividend and the authorisation of $70 billion in share buybacks, charged 10 percent higher when markets reopened on Friday.